-We make actual food items as well.
+We make actual food items as well, as you can see from this page on Vitamix recipes.
 I have a killer roasted garlic hummus that I make probably once a week in my Vitamix 5200.

 There are several dressings that I love that I make in my blender, including raw cashew ranch dressing and strawberry balsamic vinaigrette.

 You can make soup in a Vitamix by just throwing in whatever vegetables you have on hand and letting it whirl until the soup is warm.

 There are different containers for turning whole grains into flours, and I definitely take advantage of this capacity as well.

 Cleaning is a cinch too.
 All you need to do is rinse and let it air-dry.
 You can even put a few drops of dish washing liquid into it with some water and turn it on to make its own dishwasher for a deeper cleaning.

 Vitamix has a variety of different styles of blenders for your varied needs.

 There are smaller sized options for when you're just starting out, like the Explorian (also available certified reconditioned) or the Personal Blenders.
 These would make really awesome college going away gifts or wedding gifts for a young couple.